Warranty & Registration

 How do the Vintage and "Vintage Now" neck profiles compare to the standard profile?

-Please view the following diagram for neck profile drawings, measurements and additional specifications.
+Please see the following reference chart for a summary of nut width and string spacing options.
 Aside from the neck and saddle spacing, there is no difference between a "vintage" and "non-vintage" model.

 What type of fret wire do you use?